 European leader, Social Impact Practice

-Related Expertise: Food Systems and Security
+Related Expertise: Food Systems and Food Security

 The world faces a conundrum: Even as the food supply expands every year—theoretically, already providing enough to feed every person on the planet—the number of hungry people has grown over the last decade.
 Today, nearly 1 billion people are undernourished, and the world will almost certainly fail to reach the United Nations Millennium Development Goal of halving the proportion of people who suffer from hunger by 2015.
 This reality has severe consequences for the health and survival of countless individuals, as well as for the social and economic development of entire nations.

 With the world’s population expected to reach 9 billion by 2050, the problem of undernourishment will remain a priority—particularly in regions that lack widespread food security, such as South Asia and sub-Saharan Africa.
 Furthermore, as people in emerging economies become wealthier and as the share of meat in their diets increases, their advancing lifestyles will put even greater pressure on food demand and likely also on food prices.

 Achieving universal food security will require every bit of agricultural, technological, and economic innovation possible.
 Among the many actors working to solve this challenge, businesses will need to play a key role—not only in securing sufficient increases in food production, but also in finding novel ways to ensure that those most in need have access to an adequate diet.

 In this article, we focus on business strategies that aim to make food more accessible to those who can least afford it.
 We start with an overview of the components affecting food security, describe the socioeconomic groups that hunger strikes, and then discuss how these groups can best be served by specific business approaches.